lucky-sideburn/Awesome-Not-Persuasive-Or-Not-Very-Persuasive/README.md

 But, what is pure?
 I have spent a lot of time trying to find the right definition of pure trying to find some points.

-I think that the definition of pure, in relation of Internet resources and general things, is related the a low capacity to control people mind in order to increase dependence e aderence to a capitalistic money.
+I think that the definition of pure, in relation of Internet resources and general things, is related the a low capacity to control people mind in order to increase dependence e aderence to a capitalistic money system.

 I decided to divide things in three categories: